From left to right: Ty Farley, Gary Aasen, Bob Amis, Maggi Agustsson Bookey,

 Gary Aasen has been the coach of the Edina Boys Tennis team for 25 years.
 In that time his teams have a combined match record of 407 wins to 105 losses, with only one losing season.
 His coaching has produced 15 Lake Conference team titles, 15 Regional team titles and 8 AA State team titles, including back-to-back titles in 2002 and 2003.

-Gary is the Director of tennis at the Minikhadad Club, a tennis pro at Lifetime Fitness and a Level 3 certified ski instuctor.
+Gary is the Director of tennis at the Minikhada Club, a tennis pro at Lifetime Fitness and a Level 3 certified ski instructor.
 Gary, his wide Barb Brill and their son, Andy live in South Minneapolis.

 Maggi Agustsson Bookey - Class of 1994